abdelou/ML2-2022/README.md

 # Machine Learning II (UMONS)

-This is a repository to organize the teaching material for [Big Data Analytics](http://applications.umons.ac.be/web/en/pde/2020-2021/aa/S-INFO-075.htm), to be taught by [Souhaib Ben Taieb](http://www.souhaib-bentaieb.com).
+This is a repository to organize the teaching material for [Machine Learning II](http://applications.umons.ac.be/web/fr/pde/2021-2022/aa/S-INFO-075.htm), to be taught by [Souhaib Ben Taieb](http://www.souhaib-bentaieb.com).

 # Course links